Organizers looking into ‘possible attack’ on internet, Wi-Fi

 Organizing committee spokeswoman Nancy Park said the defense ministry and a cybersecurity team were investigating the outage that occurred Friday night.

 ”It didn’t affect the opening ceremony,” Park said. ”It went as planned.
-We just had some issue with our internal systems, but we are working to normalize that.”
+We just had some issue with our internal system.”

-She said the systems were almost back to normal about 15 hours after the problems were discovered.
+Park said Saturday that the systems had been ”normalized” without giving details.
+She earlier declined to speculate on the cause and said she did not want to call it a cyberattack.

+In a statement, organizers issued an apology ”to all those affected.
+These have not disrupted any events.”

 South Korea’s Yonhap news agency reported that servers were shut down to prevent damage to technical systems, causing problems with the Pyeongchang Olympic website.